3 ALL NATURAL cleaning recipes you will LOVE!

 I’ve been looking for something non-toxic to use in our church nursery to clean toys.
 Which recipe is recommended and how long can it last in a spray bottle?
 Will it still need to be wiped down or just sprayed on?
 I’m thinking he last recipe, just mixing water with the EO’s.

 You’re right on.
-Use On Guard, which is antibacterial and antiviral, in the amounts suggested in the last recipe.
+Use the protective blend, which is antibacterial and antiviral, in the amounts suggested in the last recipe.
 It will last for a long time.
 Unless you have a super-fine atomizer on your spray bottle, or you don’t mind the item being a bit damp for awhile, then I would wipe it off (at least a little).

-Interesting fact: On Guard was tested in a hospital on a countertop which had the resistant bacteria, MRSA, on it in a dry form.
+Interesting fact: this protective blend was tested in a hospital on a countertop which had the resistant bacteria, MRSA, on it in a dry form.
 It inhibited the MRSA from growing for 7 days.
 So, it is pretty powerful stuff!

 Good luck!